Reverse Diffusion Sequential Monte Carlo Samplers: Experiment details

 \paragraph{SMC \citep{del2006sequential}.} Sequential Monte Carlo (SMC) operates on the same sequence of annealed distributions as AIS but differs by performing resampling at certain iterations.
 In our implementation, we consider both constant resampling at each step and an adaptive strategy based on an ESS threshold $\essthreshold$.
+The complexity of SMC is the same as that of AIS.

-\paragraph{RDMC \citep{huang2023reverse}} Reverse diffusion Monte Carlo (RDMC) builds on the time‐reversed Ornstein–Uhlenbeck diffusion:
+\paragraph{RDMC \citep{huang2023reverse}.} Reverse diffusion Monte Carlo (RDMC) builds on the time‐reversed Ornstein–Uhlenbeck diffusion:

 where $p_s(y)=\int \mathcal{N}(y;\,\mathrm e^{-s}x,\,(1-\mathrm e^{-2s})I)\,\pi(d x)$.
 By Tweedie’s formula, the intractable score $\nabla\log p_{\tinit-t}(Y_t)$ can be written in terms of the posterior denoiser: